FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

     <mark>are good for comparability between different implementations.</mark>
     <mark>For comparability between different SUTs using the same implementation,</mark>
     <mark>refer to configurations recommended by that particular implementation.</mark>

     <mark>MKP2 mk edit note: Isn't this going off on a tangent, hypothesising and
     second guessing about different possible implementations.
 What is the value of this content to this document?
 Suggest to remove it.</mark>

 {:/comment}

-## [RFC2544] Compliance

-Some Search Goal instances lead to results compliant with RFC2544.
-See [RFC2544 Goal] (#RFC2544-Goal) for more details regarding both conditional and unconditional compliance.

-The presence of other Search Goals does not affect the compliance of this Goal Result.
-The Relevant Lower Bound and the Conditional Throughput are in this case equal to each other, and the value is the [RFC2544] throughput.

 # Logic of Load Classification